unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 As mentioned previously- if you want to learn more about the proper procedures and steps then I suggest you read the [PTES Technical Guidelines](http://www.pentest-standard.org/index.php/Main_Page).

-So let's start the process with running `netdiscover` on our network to find the IP of our Attack Target.
+So let's start the process by running `netdiscover` on our network to find the IP of our Target VM.

 ```console
  Currently scanning: 192.168.23.0/16   |   Screen View: Unique Hosts